 I’ve always thought summering was a term used to describe a privileged life.
 Who has the opportunity to “summer” near the ocean?

 Yet, we were lucky to be able to do this for most of my life.
 My great-grandmother built the first house in Shelter Harbor in 1910.
 Then my grandfather retired from the Army here and built his own house just up the path.
-My parents retired from the military and he and my mother spent most of their retirement here.
+My parents retired from the military and Dad and my mother spent most of their retirement here.
 This meant, as a teacher, I was able to spend long summers in New England –sailing, going to the beach, and reading on the back porch.

 Now David and I are the elders since the others have all died– and we, too, are spending our summer at the old house.
 So far, our time has been consumed with many projects as the house has been neglected for many years.
 We do manage to take the boat to the barrier beach and enjoy walking the dog around the neighborhood.